bbc/tams/docs/adr/0026-updated-webhook-events-and-filters.md

 ## Considered Options

 * Option 1: Leave the webhook specification unchanged
-* Option 2a: Make the event filter and complete Flow Segment information requested by users
+* Option 2: Make the event filter and complete Flow Segment information requested by users
-* Option 2b: Extend option 2a to add support for filtering by Source Collections
+* Option 3: Extend option 2 to add support for filtering by Source Collections
-* Option 3: Make the event transformation updates requested by users
+* Option 4: Extend option 3 to add filtering of Flow Segment `get_urls`

 ## Decision Outcome

-Chosen option: Option 2b, because that provides most of what users have explicitly requested.
-Also, filtering on Source Collections is likely to be needed in systems that operate on Sources.
+Chosen option: Option 4, because that provides what users have explicitly requested and filtering on Source Collections is likely to be needed in systems that operate on Sources.
 The assumption is that the extra queries to get the Flow and Source Collection IDs is worth the benefits of having more advanced event filtering on collections.

-Option 3 requires additional event processing to transform events for webhook endpoints.
-It is unclear whether the additional processing warrants specification at this time.

-There may be other ways to achieve a requirement to include or not include presigned `get_urls` in Flow Segments.

-* A TAMS implementation may include a configure option to enable inclusion of presigned URLs.
-* A Flow tag may be used to indicate where Flow Segment events should include presigned URLs.
-An application that requires presigned URLs for performance reasons (e.g. to avoid an API request) can decide to enable it for the Flows it creates.
-A permissions system sitting in front of a TAMS could decide whether users can enable presigned URLs for Flows using the tag.
+Similarly, the event transformation capability to select which `get_urls` to include allows access to content to be limited for certain webhook event recipients that don't have the required permissions.

 ### Implementation